thefrontside/microstates/README.md

 ## Chaining transitions

 Transitions can be composed out of any number of subtransitions.
 This is often referred to as "batch transitions" or "transactions".
 Let's say that when we authenticate a session, we need to both store the token and indicate that the user is now authenticated.
 To do this, we can chain transitions.
-The result of the last operation will become new microstate.
+The result of the last operation will become a new microstate.

 ```js
 class Session {